Last update: 08.23.2019

 - The VPN service is operated out of China (this is only possible if they agree to share user data with the government)

 With that said, NordVPN is not the only VPN that will serve you well in China.
 Astrill, VyprVPN, and ExpressVPN are all reasonable alternatives, depending on what you’re looking for in a VPN.
-To learn more, visit our page dedicated to the best VPN services for China.

 We would advise against choosing a free VPN service – these are often unreliable for security purposes and not privacy-friendly.
 Sure, some of them may let you view sites that are blocked in China, but this comes at a cost.
 Many of the most popular VPN services (particularly mobile apps) are Chinese, which can seriously compromise your security.